-Each time you press the <INF0.> button, the information display will change.
+Each time you press the <INFO.> button, the information display will change.

-The number will be displayed when the maximum burst decreases to nine or lower.
+\ The number will be displayed when the maximum burst decreases to nine or lower.

-- You can display the electronic level by pressing the <INF0.> button (p.70).
-Note that if the AF method is set to ['L+Tracking] or the camera is connected to a TV set with a HDMI cable, the electronic level cannot be displayed. - You can display the histogram by pressing the <INF0.> button.
-However, the histogram is not displayed while pressing the shutter button completely. - When < We > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < ISSUE > is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of lowor bright-light conditions.
+- You can display the histogram by pressing the < INFO, > button.
+However, the histogram is not displayed while pressing the shutter button completely. - When < MSM > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < > If < > If > is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of lowor bright-light conditions.
 However, the actual image recorded will reflect the exposure setting.
-Note that noise may be more noticeable than the actual image recorded. - If the < I > or < i > shooting mode, Multi Shot Noise Reduction, flash, or bulb exposure is used, the < IIII > icon and histogram will be grayed out (for your reference).
+Note that noise may be more noticeable than the actual image recorded. - If the <TM> or <TM> shooting mode, Multi Shot Noise Reduction, flash, or bulb exposure is used, the < \( \) icon and histogram will be graved out (for your reference).
 The histogram may not be properly displayed in lowor bright-light conditions.

 Do not hold the camera in the same position for long periods of time.

 Even if the camera does not feel too hot, prolonged contact with the same body part may cause skin redness, blistering or low-temperature contact burns.
 Using a tripod is recommended for people with circulation problems or very sensitive skin, or when using the camera in very hot places.